 - Employees are personally and financially responsible for all work and equipment issued to them.

-When customers pay us hundreds of dollars to clean their windows, they have certain expectations of what they are paying for.
+When customers pay us to clean their windows, they have certain expectations of what they are paying for.
 With these expectations and image to uphold, first impressions are everything.
 Good grooming is a very important aspect of our image.
 Combined with a positive attitude, a pleasant personality and a clean uniform, good grooming helps make the customer comfortable with the person performing the service, and the customer deserves that.
-For this reason, piercings, tattoos and body art must be able to be adequatey covered or removed during business hours.
+For this reason, piercings, tattoos and body art must be able to be adequately covered or removed during business hours.
 Employees are expected to shower, have clean hair and wear deodorant, every day.
 This is non-negotiable and absolutely required to be accepted into someone's home or business.

 We have a smoke-free office and do not allow smoking on a job.
 If you can't stop smoking (suggested), there are opportunities between jobs or during a break that you may smoke.
 This is allowed as long as you do not smell of smoke when you return to work.
-We suggest investing in a bottle of Fabreeze and spraying yourself completely before returning to work.
+We suggest investing in a bottle of Febreeze and spraying yourself completely before returning to work.
 Customers can smell that you have been smoking even if you think they can't.
 This is non-negotiable and absolutely required to be accepted into someone's home or business.

 Background Checks & Drug Testing